Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/placeholders/index.md

 ## Why is the deprecated?

-Since AEM 6.2, you should absolutely be developing for TouchUI.
+Since AEM 6.2, you should be developing for UI, which does not have the image-placeholder paradigm.

 ## Purpose